pygeo/geoval/doc/source/installation.rst

 Dependencies
 ------------

-This is a list of dependencies that would need to be covered in a conda package
+This is a list of dependencies that would need to be installed before the installation of `geoval`.
+Note that the PIP based and conda based installation procedures described further below are supposed to take care of the dependencies automatically.
+This was however not yet thoroughly tested.

 - cython
 - numpy